jrouly/pre-commit-hooks/README.md

 ##### scalariform
 | :warning: scalariform is no longer well-maintained, and is expected to reach the end of life when Scala 3 lands.
 At this point, we recommend using scalafmt instead. |
 |-----|
-At this point, we recommend using scalafmt instead.)

 Formats Scala code by applying a set of customizable rules.